Skip to content

 2. Remote vs. In-Person

-If you’ll need an executive assistant to bring you coffee or handle other in-person tasks and you live in a high-cost market, you’ll pay a premium for an in-office EA.
-An in-office employee can easily cost 18% to 26% more than their base salary.
+If you need an executive assistant to bring you coffee or handle other in-person tasks and you live in a high-cost market, you’ll pay a premium for an in-office EA.

-By contrast, there are a number of remote staffing options that connect you with a virtual EA.
+A virtual assistant’s salary doesn’t come with those added in-person costs.
+Even better, there are a number of remote staffing options that connect you with a virtual executive assistant without any of those additional expenses.

 3. Fractional vs. Full Time